 A lot of the language related to personal loans can seem complicated.
 If you decide to take a loan, it’s important to you and you’re making a commitment to repay the amount in a specific period of time.
 You don’t want something in the details to trip up your plans after the fact.
 We know that you want to be well-informed as you consider applying for a loan and understanding the basic terminology is your first step.

 Think of these eight key terms as a personal loans glossary to help guide you to the personal loan that may best fit your needs.

-- Secured Loan – Different from a personal loan, a secured loan is a loan that requires the borrower to put up collateral, such as a house or a car.
-If the borrow defaults, the lender can generally take possession of that collateral.
-It’s an important distinction to understand – a personal loan is not a secured loan and does not put your collateral at risk.
+- Secured Loan: Different from a personal loan, a secured loan is a loan that requires the borrower to put up collateral, such as a house or a car.
+If the borrower defaults, the lender can generally take possession of that collateral.
+It’s an important distinction to understand; a personal loan is not a secured loan and does not put your collateral at risk.

-With a solid understanding of this personal loan glossary, you can read and analyze with more clarity to determine what loan terms are right for you.
+With this basic primer of personal loans vocabulary, you should be able to read and analyze with more clarity to determine which loan terms are right for you.
 Knowing these personal loan definitions may help you get just what you want, without surprises.